-Exam Fee \$98.00 STUDENTS ARE REQUIRED TO STAY IN AP CLASSES THE FIRST FIVE WEEKS OF THE COURSE.
-This course is NCAA approved
+STUDENTS ARE REQUIRED TO STAY IN AP CLASSES THE FIRST FIVE WEEKS OF THE COURSE.

-Hu manit ies 12 1 Credit

-Gra ade 12 2 40 Weeks
+Humanities 12 (0128) 1 Credit Grade 12 40 Weeks

--

 The Humanities 12 curriculum is designed to prepare students to be college and career ready.
 This course is not only designed to make students better readers, writers, speakers and thinkers, but also to make students better educated about themselves as they embark on the real world.